ga4gh/ga4gh-schemas/doc/source/api/api_design.rst

 would receive back all associations which involve GIST as a phenotype.

-2) As a non-Hodgkin's lymphoma researcher, I may know that the gene *CD20* has abnormal expression in
+2) As a non-Hodgkin's lymphoma researcher, I may know that the gene *CD20* has an abnormal expression in
    ``Hodgkin's lymphoma <http://purl.obolibrary.org/obo/DOID_8567>``\ **.
-   I might be interested in knowing whether *CD20* also has abnormal expression in
+   I might be interested in knowing whether *CD20* also has an abnormal expression in
    ``non-Hodgkin lymphoma <http://purl.obolibrary.org/obo/DOID_0060060>``**.
    Therefore I could perform a query with *CD20* as a feature,